Home Compare MBG.DE vs UHR.SW

 Mercedes-Benz Group vs The Swatch Group: Which Stock Looks Stronger in 2026?

-Mercedes-Benz holds the cleaner structural position, with the lead spread across valuation and profitability.
+Mercedes-Benz holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 The Swatch does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup is currently leaning toward The Swatch, which does not confirm the structural lead.
+In the market, The Swatch carries the stronger setup — intact trend against Mercedes-Benz's broken trend.
 That leaves a split case: the structural lead stays with Mercedes-Benz, but the market is not currently confirming it.

 Trajectory Similarity